-This information will not be disseminated to anyone other than a representative of the hospital or to other healthcare facilities or organizations of health professionals engaged in official, authorized activities for which the information is needed.
+This information will not be disseminated to anyone other than a representative of the Hospital or to other healthcare facilities or organizations of health professionals engaged in official, authorized activities for which the information is needed.
 Such confidentiality shall also extend to information provided by third parties.
 Each practitioner expressly acknowledges that violations of confidentiality provided here are grounds for immediate and permanent revocation of staff appointment/affiliation and/or clinical privileges or specified services.

-10.2 Immunity from Liability
+10.2 IMMUNITY FROM LIABILITY

-No representative of this healthcare organization shall be liable to a practitioner for damages or other relief for any decision, opinion, action, statement, or recommendation made within the scope of their duties as an official representative of the hospital or Medical Staff.
+No representative of this healthcare organization shall be liable to a practitioner for damages or other relief for any decision, opinion, action, statement, or recommendation made within the scope of their duties as an official representative of the Hospital or Medical Staff.
 No representative of this healthcare organization acting in good faith and without malice shall be liable for providing information, opinion, counsel, or services to a representative or to any healthcare facility or organization of health professionals concerning said practitioner.
-The immunity protections afforded in these bylaws are in addition to those prescribed by applicable state and federal law.
+The immunity protections afforded in the Bylaws are in addition to those prescribed by applicable state and federal law.

-10.3 Covered Activities
+10.3 COVERED ACTIVITIES

 - 10.3.1 The confidentiality and immunity provided by this article apply to all information or disclosures performed or made in connection with this or any other healthcare facility's or organization's activities concerning, but not limited to: - a.
 Applications for appointment/affiliation, clinical privileges, or specified services; - b.
 Periodic reappraisals for renewed appointments/affiliations, clinical privileges, or specified services; - c.
 Corrective or disciplinary actions; - d.
-Hearings and appellate reviews; - e.
+Hearings and appellate reviews;

+- e.
 Quality assessment and performance improvement/peer review activities; - f.
 Utilization review and improvement activities; - g.
-Claims reviews;

-- h.
+Claims reviews; - h.
 Risk management and liability prevention activities; and - i.
-Other hospital, committee, Department, or staff activities related to monitoring and maintaining quality and efficient patient care and appropriate professional conduct.
+Other Hospital, Committee, Department, or staff activities related to monitoring and maintaining quality and efficient patient care and appropriate professional conduct.

-10.4 Releases
+10.4 RELEASES

-When requested by the President of the Medical Staff or designee, each practitioner shall execute general and specific releases.
+When requested by the Chief/President of the Medical Staff or designee, each practitioner shall execute general and specific releases.
 Failure to execute such releases shall result in an application for appointment, reappointment, or clinical privileges being deemed voluntarily withdrawn and not processed further.

-10.5 Conflict of Interest
+10.5 CONFLICT OF INTEREST

 A member of the Medical Staff requested to perform a Board designated Medical Staff responsibility (such as credentialing, peer review or corrective action) may have a conflict of interest if they may not be able to render an unbiased opinion.
 An absolute conflict of interest would result if the physician is the practitioner under review, their spouse, or their first degree relative (parent, sibling, or child).
-Potential conflicts of interest are either due to a provider's involvement in the patient's care not related to the issues under review or because of a relationship with the physician involved as a direct competitor, partner, or key referral source.
-It is the obligation of the individual physician to disclose to the affected committee the potential conflict is substantial enough to prevent the individual from participating.
-When a potential conflict is identified, the committee chair will be informed in advance and make the determination if a substantial conflict exists.
+Potential conflicts of interest are either due to a provider's involvement in the patient's care not related to the issues under review or because of a relationship with the practitioner involved as a direct competitor, partner, or key referral source.
+It is the obligation of the individual physician to disclose to the affected committee the potential conflict.
+It is the responsibility of the committee to determine on a case by case basis if a potential conflict is identified, the committee chair will be informed in advance and make the determination if a substantial conflict exists.
 When either an absolute or substantial potential conflict is determined to exist, the individual may not participate or be present during the discussions or decisions other than to provide specific information requested.